alexdobrianski/TOTAL_ENCRYPTION/TOTAL_ENCRYPTION/ReadMe.txt

 	from the application.
 The Application manifest  maybe included for redistribution as an external .manifest file that is installed in the same folder as the application executable or it may be included in the executable in the form of a resource.
 /////////////////////////////////////////////////////////////////////////////

-Other notes:

-The application wizard uses "TODO:" to indicate parts of the source code you should add to or customize.

-If your application uses MFC in a shared DLL, you will need to redistribute the MFC DLLs.
-If your application is in a language other than the operating system's locale, you will also have to redistribute the corresponding localized resources MFC100XXX.DLL.
-For more information on both of these topics, please see the section on redistributing Visual C++ applications in MSDN documentation.

-/////////////////////////////////////////////////////////////////////////////